I Tried BEST Invest by BIMB Investment, the ‘First Robo-Intelligence Shariah ESG Online Investment App’ [SPONSORED]

 Now the easy option is there.
 Not only I get Syariah-compliant funds, they’re ESG aka Sustainable Investing too.
 Almost too perfect.
 It justifies the fees.

-In any case, I admit I’m a new user, so I’ll report back in a couple months after using BEST Invest app for a bit more.
+In any case, I admit I’m a new user, so I’ll report back in a couple of months after using BEST Invest app for a bit more.
 Stay tuned.
+EDIT: so far, so good.

 Existing users of BEST Invest app, seeking your comments and feedback.
 How are you finding it?
 Let me know in the comments section!

-For everyone else who are curious, feel free to try it out.
+For everyone else who is curious, feel free to try it out.
 Scan the code below to download the app.